siunam321/CTF-Writeups/HeroCTF-v5/Web/Best-Schools/README.md

 Since **mutation query** is used to make changes in the server-side, we could pay extra attention on the `increaseClickSchool` mutation query.

-**When we send the query to fast, it'll returns the following response:**
+**When we send the query too fast, it'll returns the following response:**

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/HeroCTF-v5/images/Pasted%20image%2020230513134140.png)